evrythng/reactor-screenly/README.md

 ## Deploy the reactor script

-First, you need to start by cloning this project.
+Start by cloning this project.

-Then, you need to configure a few variables as it is explained in the previous section.
+Then, you'll need to configure a few variables as explained in the previous section.

 Once you have configured the reactor script, you have to deploy it to your application.
 To deploy it, you can do it manually or use the EVRYTHNG API.
 I suggest you to use the deploy_reactor command that is defined in the `package.json`.